cortex-lab/phy/docs/gui.md

 ## Creating a GUI

 phy provides a **GUI**, a main window with dockable widgets (`QMainWindow`).
 By default, a GUI is empty, but you can add views.
-A view is any Qt widget or a VisPy canvas.
+A view is any Qt widget or a matplotlib or VisPy canvas.

 Let's create an empty GUI: